 "2013 was a positive year for our Company, notwithstanding the lower silver price environment." said John Smith, President and CEO.
 "We delivered strong results at our Pirquitas mine through our restructuring program, achieving significantly lower cash costs for the year.
 This was done in addition to completing the deepening of the San Miguel pit, which lowers the future mine strip ratio.
 These activities position us for higher production and lower costs in 2014.
 We also maintained our strong balance sheet through our convertible note raising, asset sales and disciplined cost management enabling us to acquire the Marigold mine in 2014, a transformational growth opportunity."

 (All figures are in U.S. dollars unless otherwise noted)

-Strengthened senior management team: Continued to add capability and experience in the areas of operations,
+- Strengthened senior management team: Continued to add capability and experience in the areas of operations, development and safety.

 - Upgraded our portfolio and production profile: Subsequent to year end, announced the acquisition of the Marigold mine in Nevada, U.S. for $275 million in cash.